TinyFactory/Tiny-Factory-Docs/jobs.md

 id: jobs
 ---

-It’s time to take health care real time.
-Node.js, MongoDB, Socket.io.

-Core server tech stack:
+# Node.js System Engineer
+San Diego, CA

+We are looking for a Node.js hacker to work with us on our real time products.
+If you enjoy working with bleeding edge technology, solving complex problems, and take pride in your work, then we are looking for you.

+Our realtime stack consists of:

-- Amazon EC2
+- Amazon EC2 (CentOS)
 - MonogoDB
 - Node.js
 - Socket.io

-We have developed a real time application leveraging the capabilities of Web Sockets and Node.js to revolutionize an ageing (literally and figuratively) segment of the health care industry.
-We are a funded start up looking to expand our system engineering team.
-A strong understanding of Javascript with an extreme passion for working on complex problems in highly dynamic environments is a must.

-If you are interested in applying, respond to this post with a single link to a site that you have developed and explain your role.
-Additionally write a function call that would console.log the number 8 using the following function definition foo:
+If you are interested in applying, shoot us an e-mail with a single link to a site that you have developed (or helped developed) and explain the most interesting part of the project.

+Additionaly write a function call that would console.log the number 8 using the following function definition foo:

 {% highlight js %}
 function foo(a, b){